BlueFrog130/SQL-Basics/README.md

 # Selects a persons full name and age
 SELECT FullName, TIMESTAMPDIFF(YEAR, birthday, CURDATE()) AS Age FROM People LIMIT 100;

-# Groups people by gender, then computes the average age and counts them
+# Groups people by sex, then computes the average age and counts them
 SELECT
-    gender AS Gender,
+    sex AS Sex,
     AVG(TIMESTAMPDIFF(YEAR, birthday, CURDATE())) AS AvgAge,
     COUNT(*) AS Amount
-FROM People GROUP BY gender;
+FROM People GROUP BY sex;
 ```